Skip to content

 Rough daily total€55-75€110-160€200+

-In July and August add roughly 20–40% to the accommodation lines — peak-season coastal rates rise sharply, and the cheapest beds vanish first.
-The two biggest levers you control are sleeping inland or just off the seafront, and cooking some of your own meals from markets and bakeries.
+In July and August add roughly 20-40% to the accommodation lines: coastal rates rise sharply and the cheapest beds vanish first.

 Accommodation: where your money goes

 Lodging is the largest single cost on almost every Croatia trip, and it varies wildly by location and month.
-A private apartment (apartman or sobe) is the local sweet spot — usually better value than a hotel of the same standard, and self-catering trims your food bill.
+A private apartment (apartman or sobe) is the local sweet spot: usually better value than a hotel of the same standard, and a kitchen lets you skip a restaurant meal or two.

 • Hostel dorm: roughly €20-35 a night in summer; cheaper inland and in the shoulder months.